New State Scholarship Helps High School Seniors Earn A Degree

-Beginning with the high school class of 2023, graduates attending WCC may be eligible to receive up to $2,750 per year in scholarships from the state.
+Beginning with the high school class of 2023 and beyond, graduates attending WCC may be eligible to receive up to $2,750 per year in scholarships from the state.

 - Michigan high school 2023 graduates OR those who complete a certificate of high school completion equivalency (GED) certificate in 2023 or after.